CMS-Enterprise/easi-app/README.md

 - Run `npx cypress run` to run the tests in the CLI.
 To have a slightly more interactive experience, you can instead run `npx cypress open`.
 Note: the database, frontend, and backend must be running prior to starting the Cypress tests.
-  You must be connected to the VPN, and the APP_ENV environment variable should be set to `test`.
+  The `APP_ENV` environment variable should be set to `test`.
 - `APP_ENV=test ./scripts/run-cypress-test-docker` : Run the Cypress tests, database,
   migrations, backend, and frontend locally in Docker, similar to how they run